 Please note that every case is different, with its own unique facts.
 Just because John received a large settlement in his case does not mean that you will obtain the same amount in your case.
 You should contact Madia Law to discuss your race discrimination case in detail and get an accurate assessment of its value.

 You May Be Entitled to Lost Wages, Emotional Distress Compensation, and Even Your Old Job Back

 If you have been the victim of racial discrimination at work, you may be entitled to back pay and front pay damages, reinstatement to your job, emotional distress compensation, treble damages under the Minnesota Human Rights Act, punitive damages under Title VII, and your attorney fees and costs.

-Contact Our Minnesota Race Discrimination in Employment Lawyer Today
+Contact Our Minnesota and Wisconsin Race Discrimination in Employment Lawyers Today